npm/cli/docs/content/commands/npm-ls.md

 provided.

-A thorough re-examination of the use cases, intention, behavior, and output of this command, is currently underway.
+A thorough re-examination of the use cases, intention, behavior, and output of this command is currently underway.
 Expect significant changes to at least the default human-readable `npm ls` output in npm v8.

 ### Configuration